 Education and health are two of the main focus of the provincial government.
 Compared to other regions, Bicol has the most number of school and medical institutions as a ratio of its population.
 The provincial government aims for one college graduate for every family.
 Among its premier institutions are:

-Tourism in Albay has three priority areas:
+Tourism in Albay has four priority areas:

-The EL CAMINO COLONIAL or Colonial Road takes the tourist down history lane, where the heritage of our colonial past are highlighted, including museums, cultural centers, colonial houses, churches, monuments, tunnels and other man-made structures.
+HERITAGE – takes the tourist down history lane, where the heritage of our colonial past are highlighted, including museums, cultural centers, colonial houses, churches, monuments, tunnels and other man-made structures.